Freeyourgadget/Gadgetbridge/README.md

     * Generic Android notifications
 * Synchronize the time to the Mi Band
 * Display firmware version and battery state
+* Synchronize activity data
+* Set alarms on the Mi Band

 ## How to use (Mi Band)